GeminiDRSoftware/astrodata/docs/miscellaneous/pyopensci_submission.md

 `astrodata` is a package meant to facilitate developing common interfaces for astronomical data formats.
 Often, specific instruments and models will have different ways of storing their data, including metadata. `astrodata` offers a single interface that uses metadata to resolve these disparate file formats, while enabling common operations and values to share the same interface.
 The abstraction is meant to be conceptually simple and meaningful to scientists.

-`astrodata` was previously a core module within the [DRAGONS](https://github.com/GeminiDRSoftware/DRAGONS) package, and has been used for the various instruments that exists at the Gemini Observatory for some time.
-It's proved useful in consolidating differences in metadata and data formatting between instruments that produce FITS files, which is a common pattern in astronomical data handling.
-Alongside automating interface selection based on these differences, it also comes with helpful operators and methods out-of-the-box, based on `astropy`'s `NDData` class.
+Previously, `astrodata` was a core module within the [DRAGONS](https://github.com/GeminiDRSoftware/DRAGONS) package, and has been used for the various instruments that exist at the Gemini Observatory.
+It has proved useful in consolidating differences in metadata and data formatting between instruments that produce FITS files, which is a common pattern in astronomical data handling.
+Alongside automating interface selection based on these differences, it also comes with helpful operators and methods out-of-the-box, by extending `astropy`'s `NDData` class.

 ## Scope